autocontracts/permissioned-blocks/whitepaper.md

 IPFS uses a content addressing scheme for resolving data.
 This means that the address of a block of data is the hash of that data.
 By harnessing the IPFS addressing scheme, the statechain has the same immutability features of a blockchain.
 For example, if the statechain is linked together, such that each block links to the next using an IPFS address, then any modification to a block would cause the hash calculation for the statechain's head address to be different.
 This would result in statechain head address no longer matching the stored statechain address in the smart contract.

-This useful property means that we need only to store the address of the lastest state change in the smart contract to be able to follow the linked references and resolve the complete statechain, knowing that we have the full untampered history of the smart contract's state.
+This useful property means that we need only to store the address of the latest state change in the smart contract to be able to follow the linked references and resolve the complete statechain, knowing that we have the full untampered history of the smart contract's state.

 Benefits:
 - <b> Privacy</b> - The statechain address stored in the smart contract, is the result of a one-way hashing function of the statechain information.
 Determination of the statechain information cannot be calculated from the address alone.
 Only by resolving the content using the IPFS protocol, can the statechain information be known.